Death and denial in Brazil’s Amazon capital

 Visiting the hard-hit Amazon capital was a priority for Bolsonaro’s second health minister, Nelson Teich, who donned a body suit to tour several hospitals.
 But he resigned days later after disagreeing with the president’s demand that the ministry recommend chloroquine be prescribed to patients with mild coronavirus symptoms.

 Amazonas Gov. Wilson Lima, a Bolsonaro ally, downplayed the virus at first.
 “There’s huge hysteria and panic,” Lima said March 16, three days after the first virus case in Manaus was confirmed in a woman who had traveled from Europe.
-That same day he declared a state of emergency, but his first measures were limited—cancellation of events organized by the state, suspension of classes and prison visits.
+That same day he declared a state of emergency, but his first measures were limited — cancellation of events organized by the state, suspension of classes and prison visits.
 For the rest, he recommended avoiding crowds and good hand washing.

-It was only on March 23, when his state had 32 cases including local transmissions that he ordered the suspension of non-essential services.
+It was only on March 23, when his state had 32 cases including local transmissions that he ordered the suspension of nonessential services.
 But the restrictions were never imposed on the city’s industrial zone.

 A month later, hospitals in Manaus were overwhelmed with thousands of cases and hundreds of dead.

 In late-April the governor announced plans to progressively reopen commerce, but backed down as the death toll continued to climb.
-This month, he told the Associated Press in an interview that the unusual surge in deaths can only be explained by the outbreak.
+This month, he told The Associated Press in an interview that the unusual surge in deaths can only be explained by the outbreak.

 “There’s no doubt that the majority (have died) because of COVID-19,” Gov. Lima said as he sat in a vast but empty meeting room in the state government headquarters in Manaus.
 “We don’t have any other explanation for this if not COVID.”